-Navigating the complex terrain of product discovery can be challenging without the proper guidance and expertise.
+So you want to hire a Product Discovery Coach but I try to find the best Coach for you specifically?
 Doing product discovery the wrong way is sometimes even worse than doing nothing at all.
 It gives false confidence and leads to even more wasteful features or missed opportunities.
+Hence, finding a Coach that suits your needs is crucial.

 Let’s discover how a Product Discovery Coach can help you or your organization and if and when you should consider one.